Golden-Repair/bashrc-startpage/README.md

 ### Settings

 The wheel on the bottom right of the page opens the settings. you can select which applications you would like to have open upon startup as well as your preferred state of the window manager.
+You can also set your city for the weather applet and configure the colors, wallpaper, and window decorations to your likings!

 ### Active TODO list

-current todos, each with priority in parenthesis

-- implement filetree widget (9)
+- implement filetree widget
-- implement colorscheme framework (3)
-- implement colorscheme selection & generation (4)

 ### General remarks